Soviet–Afghan War: Soviet–Afghan relations post-1920s

-Afghanistan-Pakistan border
+Afghanistan–Pakistan border

-In the 19th century, with the Czarist Russian forces moving closer to the Pamir Mountains, near the border with British India, civil servant Mortimer Durand was sent to outline a border, likely in order to control the Khyber Pass.
+In the 19th century, with Czarist Russian forces moving closer to the Pamir Mountains near the border with British India, civil servant Mortimer Durand was sent to outline a border, likely in order to control the Khyber Pass.
 The demarcation of the mountainous region resulted in an agreement, signed with the Afghan Emir, Abdur Rahman Khan, in 1893.
 It became known as the Durand Line.

-In 1947, the Prime Minister of the Kingdom of Afghanistan, Mohammed Daoud Khan, rejected the Durand Line, which was accepted as an international border by successive Afghan governments for over half a century.
+In 1947, the Prime Minister of the Kingdom of Afghanistan, Mohammad Daoud Khan, rejected the Durand Line.

-The British Raj also came to an end, and the Dominion of Pakistan gained independence from British India and inherited the Durand Line as its frontier with Afghanistan.
+The British Raj came to an end in 1947, and the Dominion of Pakistan gained independence from British India and inherited the Durand Line as its frontier with Afghanistan.

-Under the regime of Daoud Khan, Afghanistan had hostile relations with both Pakistan and Iran.
-Like all previous Afghan rulers since 1901, Daoud Khan also wanted to emulate Emir Abdur Rahman Khan and unite his divided country.
+The regime of Daoud Khan had hostile relations with both Pakistan and Iran.
+Like all previous Afghan rulers since 1901, Daoud Khan wanted to emulate Emir Abdur Rahman Khan and unite his divided country.

-To do that, he needed a popular cause to unite the Afghan people divided along tribal lines, and a modern, well equipped Afghan army which would be used to suppress anyone who would oppose the Afghan government.
-His Pashtunistan policy was to annex Pashtun areas of Pakistan, and he used this policy for his own benefit.

-Daoud Khan's irredentist foreign policy to reunite the Pashtun homeland caused much tension with Pakistan, a state that allied itself with the United States.
-The policy had also angered the non-Pashtun population of Afghanistan, and similarly, the Pashtun population in Pakistan were also not interested in having their areas being annexed by Afghanistan.
-In 1951, the U.S. State Department urged Afghanistan to drop its claim against Pakistan and accept the Durand Line.